Want decorative contacts for your Halloween or cosplay costume? It takes more than a quick run to the Halloween store.

-Buying costume contacts off the shelf or online may seem convenient.
+Buying costume eye contacts off the shelf or online may seem convenient.
 But it's illegal to sell any contact lenses without a prescription in the United States.
-Using knock-off contacts could be dangerous to your eye health.
-The American Optometric Association explains in this video:
+Using knock-off contact lenses could be dangerous to your eye health.
+The American Optometric Association explains why costume eye contacts without a prescription can be harmful for your eyes this video:

-“Be aware of what you are buying and from whom,” advises Franciscan Physician Network optometrist Laura Zaknoun, OD, who practices at Franciscan Physician Network Coolspring Health Center in Michigan City.
+“Be aware of what you are buying and from whom,” advises Michigan City optometrist Laura Zaknoun, OD, who practices at Franciscan Physician Network Coolspring Health Center.
 "Allow enough time to visit your optometrist and have the fitting to get them ordered in time."

 Dr. Zaknoun said costume contacts can be safe, if you are evaluated by an optometrist to ensure proper fit and comfort.
 Visiting an optometrist or ophthalmologist before you buy contact lenses will help because he or she will:

 Give you a correct fitting

 Offer instructions for wear, care and follow-up exams